Claire-Fisher/Donofy/TESTING.md

   * The total did not show the total reflected in the inputs, but the last total saved.
   * "Your Favourite charities" title number behaved as expected.
   * The inputs behaved as expected.
   * Save button behaved as expected.
-Data saved in backend.
+Data saved in the backend.
 Donation total title updated in frontend.
 * Action:
   * Add additional info for the user, above the save button on My Donofy page, and again on the Donate/checkout page.
 Explaining they need Save their donation preferences so their donation breakdown and total is what they expect.
 ***
 **Profile Page: My Details Tab**
 * Expected:
-  * Generic placeholders show if no user data saved.
+  * Generic placeholders show if no user data is saved.
   * Data entered into the form to update the user data on save.
-  * Saved data prepopulates the form instead of generic placeholders.
+  * Saved data pre-populates the form instead of generic placeholders.
   * Form validation on phone number field.
 * Testing:
   * Removed all previously saved info, saved.
   * Entered a full form, saved, and inspected the data in the admin.
-  * Inspected the form from previous save.
+  * Inspected the form from the previous save.
 Refreshed the page, navigated to home and returned.
   * Attempted to save letters and special characters in phone number input.
 * Result:
   * Form behaved as expected.
 Except for Country.
-On save, a validation message does not allow country to be blank.
+On save, a validation message does not allow the country field to be blank.
   * Save behaved as expected.
 Except for email.
 Email will not change from the email the user registered with.
   * Form behaved as expected with prepopulated saved data.
   * Phone input behaved as expected.
-Showed and error and gave formet instructions to the user when they try to save an invalid phone number.
+Showed an error and gave format instructions to the user when they try to save an invalid phone number.
 * Action:
   * Edited UserProfile model to accept blank=True.
   * Removed the email input in the form.
 Plus added a message under the form header, to inform the user that username and email cannot be changed.
 Prompts them to Contact Us with a helpful anchor.